 Dr. Robert Chase has one goal: to improve his patients’ lives.
 He enjoys making over smiles and helping everyone feel as comfortable as possible.
-That’s along with providing exceptional care at our Mount Laurel, NJ general dentist office.
+That’s along with providing exceptional care in our Mount Laurel, NJ office.

 As the son of a truck driver and a high school cafeteria worker, Dr. Chase understands the value of hard work.
 His parents supported him as he made his own path in life.
 Growing up in southern New Jersey, he developed his artistic abilities and studied drafting.
 In college, he studied computer science before switching to premedical studies.
 He graduated magna cum laude from the College of New Jersey with a bachelor’s degree in biology.

 He went on to earn high honors and his Doctor of Dental Medicine degree at Temple University’s Kornberg School of Dentistry.
 Dr. Chase then completed Temple’s one-year postgraduate program in Advanced Education in General Dentistry.
-Since then, he stays updated on dental trends as an active member of the American Dental Association, New Jersey Dental Association, and Southern Dental Society of New Jersey.
+Since then, he stays updated on dental trends as an active member of the American Dental Association, Academy of General Dentistry, New Jersey Dental Association, and Southern Dental Society of New Jersey.

 Went to a vocational school and took up drafting, and originally I thought I was going to be in the art in some type of form that way.
 And then found my way going to college and working with computers, and having my experience with my general dentist growing up, feeling comfortable in the chair.
 It's something that I noted.
 And just when I would go to visit their office, I would kind of look around: What's available here?
 And how do they use these tools?
 Eventually, I had switched over to study biology and really felt at that point that it was, instead of medicine, it would be more in the dental field.